NezerX/Aspect-Alchemy/README.md

 ## Overview

-Aspect Alchemy is a Minecraft mod for the Fabric loader that introduces a deep, logic-based potion-making system centered around the **Aspect Cauldron**.
+Aspect Alchemy is a Minecraft mod for the Fabric/Neoforge loader that introduces a deep, logic-based potion-making system centered around the **Aspect Cauldron**.

 ---